farzeennimran/Moon-Phases-Prediction-Using-AI/README.md

 8. Waning Crescent

 ## Dataset
-The dataset consists of images of the moon categorized into eight phases of moon.
-The images are loaded and preprocessed using TensorFlow's image dataset utility.
+The dataset consists of images of the moon labeled with their respective phases.
+The images are organized in subdirectories named after the phases.
+Ensure that the dataset is unzipped and placed in the correct directory structure.

 ## Model Architecture
 The model is a Convolutional Neural Network (CNN) with the following architecture:
 - Convolutional layers with ReLU activation
 - MaxPooling layers
 - Flatten layer
-- Dense layers with ReLU and softmax activation for classification
+- Dense layers with ReLU activation
+- Dropout layer
+- Output layer with softmax activation

 ```python
 model = Sequential([